 TOGAF 9 complements BiSL with detailed guidance for information (and data) architecture.
 Most BiSL practitioners are generally not directly involved in the creation of architecture, yet TOGAF 9 gives them insight into this domain and how it is related to the other architectural domains across the whole enterprise.
-Conversely, BiSL complements TOGAF 9 with guidance as to how execute the non-architectural lifecycle phases.
+Conversely, BiSL complements TOGAF 9 with guidance as to how to execute the non-architectural lifecycle phases.
 While architects are generally not directly involved in the execution of these phases, BiSL gives them insight into the activities that are informed and directed by the information architecture.

 TOGAF and BiSL: Better together?

 So, here we have two frameworks with differing approaches.
-The architect looks at the world through architect’s glasses and in doing so, shows others what he considers to be important.
+The architect looks at the world through the architect’s glasses and in doing so, shows others what he considers to be important.
 The information manager does the same.
 Practitioners who recognize, respect and integrate these differing perspectives are better equipped to function in a multi-disciplinary world than framework fundamentalists who insist that their point of view is the one and only truth.
 It’s not that one model describes the world better than the other, it just does it from another perspective.